-- The PSHE Curriculum every year group receives a specialist PSHE programme delivered within the tutorial programme delivered by their pastoral teams. - Providing information, advice and guidance on sex and relationships and drugs. - Giving careers advice and vocational opportunity. - Providing opportunities for student leadership through: student council, peer mentoring, open evening guides, sports leadership awards, Duke of Edinburgh and Ten Tors awards and options of leadership on our extra-curricular programme. - An emphasis on praise and reward, culminating in Prize Giving evenings and celebration afternoons. - Providing opportunities for reflection and spiritual development through art, literature and the RS curriculum.

-Providing opportunities for exercise through the PE and extra-curricular programmes.
+- The PSHE Curriculum every year group receives a specialist PSHE programme delivered within the tutorial programme and within curriculum time delivered by their pastoral teams and specialist staff. - Providing information, advice and guidance on sex and relationships and drugs. - Giving careers advice and vocational opportunity. - Providing opportunities for student leadership through student council, peer mentoring, open evening guides, sports leadership awards, Duke of Edinburgh and Ten Tors awards and options of leadership on our extra-curricular programme. - An emphasis on praise and reward, culminating in Prize Giving evenings and celebration afternoons. - Providing opportunities for reflection and spiritual development through art, literature, and the RS curriculum. - Providing opportunities for exercise through the PE and extra-curricular programmes.